 MICUA member institutions serve nearly 55,000 students every year.
 The student population is economically diverse, racially diverse, and demographically diverse in other ways, including adult learners and non-traditional students, students who speak English as a second language, students who are first to go to college in their families, and transfer students from community colleges.

-Based on 2019 IPEDS enrollment data, 34 percent of undergraduate students enrolled at MICUA member institutions are students of color.
-Between fall 2010 and fall 2019, there was a 54 percent increase in the enrollment of undergraduate students who are underrepresented minorities.
+Based on 2020 IPEDS enrollment data, 44 percent of undergraduate students enrolled at MICUA member institutions are students of color.
+Between fall 2010 and fall 2020, there was an 89 percent increase in the enrollment of undergraduate students who are underrepresented minorities.
 Institutions also report the race and ethnicity of full-time faculty.
-Based on the most recent IPEDS data available, 24 percent of full-time faculty at MICUA institutions are faculty of color.
-Three MICUA member institutions are majority minority institutions, while 10 MICUA member institutions enjoy undergraduate minority representation of 30 percent or more.
+Based on the most recent IPEDS data available, 28 percent of full-time faculty at MICUA institutions are faculty of color.
+Five MICUA member institutions are majority minority institutions, while 10 MICUA member institutions enjoy undergraduate minority representation of 30 percent or more.

 The Report does not list every initiative or effort on each campus, but provides a general overview of common activities, unique programs, and best practices to enhance the campus climate and support cultural competency.
 Many of the examples provided in the Report are ongoing, multi-year practices and programs that have proven effective.
-Other examples reflect new initiatives and emerging trends.
+Other examples reflect emerging trends and new initiatives, such as hiring Cultural Diversity Officers on several of the campuses.
 The Report also highlights meetings, lectures, discussions, ad hoc events, and other activities held to promote learning about and continued discussions of race, gender, and equity.

 To view a sampling of programs at Maryland’s independent colleges and universities created to promote and enhance cultural diversity—as highlighted in the annual MICUA Diversity, Equity, and Inclusion Report— click here.